Navigate to Incidents Triage

 | Very low | A minimal shift; informational only |

-Each flag in the table shows you:- Metric — the specific metric that changed (e.g.,
+Each incident in the table shows you:- Metric — the specific metric that changed (e.g., Clicks, Click-through rate, Conversions, Bounce rate)

-clicks,ctr_pct,conversions,bounce_rate_pct) - Detector — the anomaly detector that generated the flag
+- Detector — the anomaly detector that generated the incident

 - Source system — the connected data source where the change was observed